ministryofjustice/security-guidance/docs/system-test-standard.md

 -   Internally conducted tests \(e.g. by the system developer\) to provide informal assurance that there are no unacceptable vulnerabilities.
 -   External and perhaps more rigorous tests to provide formal assurance, for example, a penetration test or social engineering test.

 There any many different types of penetration test.
-For most MoJ IT systems, the most common conducted is an annual [IT Health Check \(ITHC\)](#it-health-check).
+For most IT systems, the most common conducted is an annual [IT Health Check \(ITHC\)](#it-health-check).

 Internal tests may be performed more regularly to provide informal assurance that on-going changes have not introduced any new vulnerabilities to an IT system, and that existing security controls are operating correctly.